ayushanand18/raft-consensus-algo/README.md

 + those nodes which are in election only can be voted, otherwise they vote themselves.
 + once a node, receives a majority of the votes, it is elected as a leader.
 + every node then updates its WAL + `term`.
++ for an election, each node sends `term + 1` and requests for vote.